kotobotov/sbt-sourcebundler/README.md

 usage
 -----

-sbt-javaversioncheck is a triggered plugin that is enabled automatically for all projects. in your `build.sbt` file write this:
+sbt-sourcebundler is a triggered plugin that is enabled automatically for all projects. in your `build.sbt` file write this:

 ```sbtshell